 Asking this kind of question is challenging for the following reasons:

-- There is often no shared language to support collaboration
+- There is often no shared mechanism or language to support collaboration

-- The need to provide meaningful access to data, while maintaining regulatory compliance
+- The lack of access to data, while maintaining regulatory compliance

 Deep Collaboration Empowers Multidisciplinary Research